mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 She called to her from the inside, "Bavle...," but there was no response nor sign of a person.

 "Bavle!" she called again, making sure to be heard.
 But no one was there to hear her.
 She recounted what Bavle said about her duty as gatekeeper, and felt her muscles tense as a shadow of dread washed over her.
-The entire city had become an elaborate trap.
+The entire city had become an elaborate trap and she was in the middle.